 Since Fivetran is a proprietary setup, customers cannot build custom connectors similar to Airbyte.
 However, the company does charge extra for custom requests when users would need Fivetran to build a new data source.
 Similarly, no one outside the company can make improvements to existing sources either.

-A workaround for most Fivetran customers is that they can hire their data engineering teams to build and maintain custom connectors in-house to address all their specific needs.
+A workaround for most Fivetran customers is that they can hire their data engineering teams or a different company to build and maintain custom connectors to address all their specific needs.

 Estuary is focusing on high-scale technologies, like databases and pub/sub systems, instead of SaaS products.
 It is a nice balance between the two companies where it does offer pre-built connectors for most users, but also has support for the open-source connector repository.

 Estuary uses an adaptation of the Airbyte community connector specification for its connectors, which are dual-licensed under the Apache 2.0 and MIT licenses.
 This means that many of Airbyte’s open-source connectors are usable in Estuary Flow, as well.

 Estuary currently provides connectors for all vital endpoints, including:

 Currently, the Estuary team is accepting suggestions for new connectors from beta users with rapid turnaround time.